claudio-delvalle/todo-app/src/StepByStep_by_Pablo_Camacho.md

 ## Todos

 Once I had everything created, I started with the implementations.
 The first thing I made was the rendering of the todos, using a @for directive in the todo-list template.
-I sent each todo via (one way binding https://angular.io/guide/binding-syntax)[todo] in the todo-app instance tag to be able to use its properties in the todo-app template.
+I sent each todo via one way binding [todo] in the todo-app instance tag to be able to use its properties in the todo-app template.
 This is possible because the todo-component-class had an @Input decorator where the todo information was stored.
-With the todo information, I called the properties I want to render using (interpolation) {{}} to access each one.
+With the todo information, I called the properties I want to render using interpolation {{}} to access each one.
 Having the todo information, I used the method todoDone to update the database every time the checkbox was marked as done.
 This implementation used an event emitter with the @Output decorator to send this update to todo-list (father).
 This method returns a void value and is implemented using an if conditional where I ask for the actual state of the attribute complete, if its false then its marked as true and calls the event emitter to emit the event.
 If it is true, then it sets up the attribute as false and calls the event emitter to emit the event.

 <!-- TODO: Review https://angular.io/guide/component-interaction -->

 ## Todo-Form-Component

 The next step was to implement the todo-Form component.
-For this to be done, it was necessary (why) to install Angular Material.
+For this to be done, it was necessary __(why)__ to install Angular Material.
 With the Angular Material components (and with the help of ReactiveForms), I was able to create a usable form quickly, adding features such as a Dynamic Date Picker.
 In addition, in the template, I included form controls to show warnings when the input values were incorrect by raising some validation errors.
 These validations were performed in the class of the component.
 The submit button triggers the "emitTodo" method that calls the event emitter "newTodo" that sends the event to the father’s template (todo-list).
 This event is a collection of data that corresponds to all the properties of a todo.

 ## Todo-List-Component